mayu-live/framework/klenod-plan.md

 - 2026-09-06: Confirmed that normal development and production environments carry only Klenod providers; legacy `modules` and router state remain solely for the later removal milestone.
+- 2026-09-06: Built the complete example with a throwaway production secret;
+  Klenod generated `app.mayu-bundle` successfully.
+A production server smoke test remains pending because the active development server owns its metrics port.

 - 2026-09-05: Migration plan created; implementation not started.
 - 2026-09-06: Added Klenod ImagePlugin inline placeholder support (16px WebP is